abejide001/Codewars/README.md

 # Codewars Kata Solutions
-My solutions to Katas in codewars.com
+My solutions and translated/own Katas in codewars.com

 #### Organisation:
 Folders titled JavaScript or Ruby etc. shall contain solved Katas in the related languages.

 Unsolved Katas shall remain in the root directory.

+Created and Translated Katas shall reside in the Kumite folder.

 ##### Filenames
 Example: